My Career Advancement Account Frequently Asked Questions for Schools

 - Student activities, events, and entertainment

-- Prepayment or deposits for future courses, unless costs are part of a block of study
+- Prepayments or deposits for future courses, unless costs are part of a block of study

-- Courses, tests or fees normally paid by an employer as part of a job training program
+- Courses, tests, or fees typically paid by an employer as part of a job training program

-- Fees of any kind including, but not limited to, registration fees, technology fees, and parking fees
+- Fees of any kind, including, but not limited to, registration fees, technology fees, or parking fees

-- Courses taken more than one time unless the My Career Advancement Account program has received a full refund from the school
+- Courses taken more than one time, unless the My Career Advancement Account Scholarship Program has received a full refund from the school

-- Academic credit by examination tests - CLEP
+- Academic credit by examination tests (CLEP, DANTES, etc.)

-- Personal enrichment courses, excluding courses that are academic credit or graded electives in an approved My Career Advancement Account Scholarship Education and Training Plan
+- Personal enrichment courses (excluding courses that are for academic credit or graded electives in an approved My Career Advancement Account Spouse Education and Training Plan)

 - Transportation, lodging, childcare, and medical services

-- Study abroad programs, excluding programs of study offered by participating My Career Advancement Account schools on overseas military installations
+- Study abroad programs (excluding programs of study offered by participating My Career Advancement Account Scholarship schools on overseas military installations)

 - Private licenses (Example: a private pilot’s license would not be covered because it is for recreational use, but a commercial pilot’s license would be covered because it would be used for an occupation)

-- High school completion programs, including online high school completion programs
+- High school or GED completion programs, including online high school completion programs

-- Courses or programs at an unapproved school or campus or other locations not found in the My Career Advancement Account Portal
+- Courses or programs at unapproved schools or campuses, or other locations not found in the My Career Advancement Account Scholarship Portal

 - English as a second language course to learn English

-4. What are the My Career Advancement Account Spouse Portal and school Academic Institutions (AI) Portal URLs and who uses each one?
+What are the My Career Advancement Account website and Academic Institution (AI) Portal URLs and who uses each one?

-Spouses use the My Career Advancement Account Spouse Portal to create accounts, search for approved schools, campuses, or locations, and submit the necessary documents to request My Career Advancement Account Scholarship financial assistance from the Department of Defense while the sponsor is on active duty.
+The official Department of Defense web address for the My Career Advancement Account Scholarship is https://mycaa.militaryonesource.mil/mycaa.
+Spouses use the website to create accounts, search for approved schools, campuses, or locations, and submit the necessary documents to request My Career Advancement Account Scholarship financial assistance from the Department of Defense while the sponsor is on active duty.
 School representatives and other organizations are not authorized to create, access, or otherwise advise military spouses on any aspect of their accounts or appointments with career coaches.
 Spouses may only contact SECO career coaches for account assistance.

 Currently, school expectations and on-boarding information is available on the ‘For Institutions’ page of the My Career Advancement Account Spouse Portal.
 This page can be accessed directly at https://mycaa.militaryonesource.mil/mycaa/school-resources/on-boarding.

 The Academic Institution (AI) Portal is where schools maintain accounts.
 Military spouses are not authorized to access school accounts in the AI Portal.
 The AI Portal meets all Department of Defense security and Privacy Act requirements.
-After a school has been approved for participation in the program, the school may register for an account in the AI Portal.
+After a school is approved for participation in the program, the school point of contact may register for an account in the AI Portal.